doniyorkhasanov/blacksoulgem95.github.io/source/_posts/01FWEWXQV70VA2XR5CSPYMYYX5_jigsaw-an-honest-review.md

 ## Use Cases

-So, Jigsaw is a fantastic tool to develop static website, but what are main usecases for a static website?
+So, Jigsaw is a fantastic tool to develop static website, but what are main use-cases for a static website?

 ### 1. Portfolio Websites